New Mexico Public Records Search

 New Mexico Vital Records

 Copies of birth and death certificates generated by the New Mexico Department of Health are restricted to certain people.
 Only those with a direct relationship to the person named on the certificate may legally obtain a copy.
+Another way to gain access to New Mexico vital reports is performing an online search on RecordsFinder.

 Probate records may be found online at each of the county clerk's offices in New Mexico.
 The Santa Fe County Clerk's site allows searches by name or book.